 On completion of this course, the student will be able to:

 - Solve problems in atomic, molecular, optical, and chemical physics.

-- Survey the scientific literature in a given field, and successfully summarise recent research progress in the form of an oral presentation.
+- Survey the scientific literature in a given field, and successfully summarise recent research progress in the form of a written article.